essskevin/DataScience_and_AI_Salaries/README.md

 - Employment type (remote, hybrid, on-site)
 - Company size and sector

-This project aims to analyze a dataset of salaries and extract insights using **data analysis, visualization and machine learning techniques**.
+This project aims to analyze a dataset of salaries and extract insights using **statistical and machine learning techniques**.

 ---